The Meeting (2012 film): Critical reception

 The Meeting received critical acclaim.
 Nollywood Reinvented gave the film 78% and wrote "The Meeting is an embodiment of the things that we hope Nollywood will one day attain in all her movies: splendid acting with all round commendable performances, priority being placed on the story over the celebrities, music that has so much character, and an actual tangible original storyline".
 Sodas & Popcorn wrote "The meeting is simple.
 It has a very original ‘Nigerian story’ and one of the best screenplays I have seen in a while.
 A story of love, tribalism, preferential treatment which has loads of comical spectacles".
 Myne Whiteman of Romance Meets Life gave the film 4.5 out of 5 and commented "the movie ties everything so well together that I forgive the little foibles.
 It was refreshing to see new faces in the lead roles, and they were very good actors as well.
 Linda Ejiofor and Femi Jacobs have a chemistry that draws you in, delivering their dialogue with perfect timing and great acting".
-Toni Kan of DStv wrote "The Meeting is a beautiful movie driven by its story line and well chosen cast of characters.
-It is a movie that sets out with pretty high ambitions and it manages to achieve them all".
+Toni Kan of DStv wrote "The Meeting is a beautiful movie driven by its story line and well-chosen cast of characters.
+It is a movie that sets out with pretty high ambitions, and it manages to achieve them all".

 Awards

 The Meeting received six nominations at the 9th Africa Movie Academy Awards including awards for categories Achievement In Costume Design, Achievement In Makeup, Best Nigerian Film, Best Actress In A Supporting Role for Linda Ejiofor, Best Actor In A Leading Role for Femi Jacobs and Best Actress In A Leading Role for Rita Dominic.
-It eventually won just the award for the category Achievement In Make-Up.
+It eventually won the award for the category Achievement In Make-Up.
 It also received 11 nominations at the 2013 Nollywood Movies Awards, Rita Dominic won award for Best actress in a film for her role in The Meeting at the 2013 Nigeria Entertainment Awards.